afia0872/Ai-contract-simplifier/README.md

     ```sh
     npm run dev
     ```
-5. Open [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal) to view it in the browser.

 > **Note:** The application is currently running in a mocked-backend mode.
 All API calls are simulated with a delay to mimic a real network environment.
 To connect to a real backend, update the API endpoints in `src/services/geminiService.ts`.